 When reporting PDU activities, is any supporting documentation required?

 Answer: No, these are not required.
 While reporting PDUs, PMI asks all specific information related to the PDU activity.

 But PMI recommends you to maintain all PDU related records for at least 18 months after your CCR cycle has ended.
-In case you are selected for audit, you will need to provide this documentation.
+In case you are selected for an audit, you will need to provide this documentation.

 How many PDUs can you claim as a practitioner?

-Answer: You can claim eight PDUs with ‘Work as a Practitioner’ category for three years working as Project manager.
+Answer: You can claim eight PDUs with ‘Work as a Practitioner’ category for three years working as a Project manager.

 How many PDUs Can I claim for reading a book?